 Description of technical and organisational security measures

-What are Girlguiding volunteer or staff responsibilities?
+What are Girlguiding Anglia volunteer or staff responsibilities?

-As a volunteer or member of Girlguiding staff, if you process personal data as part of your role you must:
+As a volunteer or member of Girlguiding Anglia staff, if you process personal data as part of your role you must:

-Follow this policy and relevant procedures whenever personal data is being used for planning and delivering Girlguiding activities.
+Follow this policy and relevant procedures whenever personal data is being used for planning and delivering Girlguiding Anglia activities.

-Follow Girlguiding procedures, guidance and codes of practice about the collection and use of personal data.
+Follow Girlguiding Anglia procedures, guidance and codes of practice about the collection and use of personal data.

 Think about why you need to handle personal data and make sure you use as little data as you need to carry out your task.